hellothere.sh # [Terminal]1. Basics

 echo up is: $up

-echo since is: $since
+echo since is: $since7.4 Position Arguments

 Just like shell scripts, shell functions can also have positional arguments